DDB Worldwide: Philippines

-In 1958, the forerunner of DDB Group Philippines, the Advertising Marketing Associates (AMA) was formed by Antonio de Joya.
+The Advertising Marketing Associates (AMA) was formed by Antonio de Joya in 1958.
 The AMA became one of the leading advertising agencies of the Philippines before it became DDB Group Philippines in 1993.
-Today, DDB Group Philippines is operating in five different cities with at least 300 employees.
+Today, it operates in five different cities, with at least 300 employees.

 In July 2023, DDB Philippines publicly apologized to the Department of Tourism (DOT) for using non-original stock footage of travel destinations in other countries for the campaign's promotional video.
 The DOT hired DDB Philippines for its latest tourism branding campaign.
-However, after the public apology, the DOT is now in the process of terminating the contract with DDB Philippines.
+However, after the public apology, the DOT underwent the process of terminating the contract with DDB Philippines.

 Recognition

-In 1998, DDB Worldwide was named Ad Age's first-ever "Global Network of the Year" which it also won in 2003.
-Its Think Small series of Volkswagen advertisements was voted the number one campaign of all time in Advertising Age's 1999 The Century of Advertising.
+In 1998, DDB Worldwide was named Advertising Age's first-ever "Global Network of the Year", which it also won in 2003.
+Its Think Small series of Volkswagen advertisements was voted the best campaign of the 20th century in the magazine's 1999 list The Century of Advertising.

 Under the leadership of Kaess, Bob Scarpelli and Lee Garfinkel, it won "Global Network of the Year" from Adweek in 2003 and 2004.
 Subsequently, its operating unit Tribal DDB became the first digital agency to be named "Global Network of the Year" by Ad Age.

 DDB Worldwide was recognized as "Network of the Year" at the 2023 Cannes Lions International Festival of Creativity.
 It was the first time the firm had received the award.
 The firm also received "Most Effective Agency Network" for 2023 at the Effie Awards.
-Design and Art Direction (D&AD) recognized adam&eveDDB with "Agency of the Year" and DDB Worldwide as "Network of the Year" in 2023.
+Also in 2023, Design and Art Direction (D&AD) recognized adam&eveDDB with "Agency of the Year" and DDB Worldwide as "Network of the Year".